limbenjamin/ReverseShellDll/README.md

 process - Shell to Execute (i.e. cmd.exe, powershell.exe, bash.exe)
 exitCmd	- Typing this Cmd will cause the program to terminate

 bufferSize (bytes) / delayWait (millisecs)
 - High bufferSize and high delayWait will result in huge chunks of output to be buffered and sent at one time.
 - Low bufferSize and low delayWait will result in "smooth" terminal experience at the expense of more small packets.

+* Some binaries verify that exports match before loading DLLs.
+You might have to change the export names in ReverseShellDLL.cpp to match the target hijack binary.

 ```

 Compilation Instructions